 This fourth-generation model has a Liquid Retina LED display like in the current iPad Pro, but it lacks the iPad Pro's 120Hz ProMotion display.
 It is capped at 60Hz like previous generations, but most users may not notice unless they are coming from the iPad Pro or use the Apple Pencil extensively.

 The display has a 2360 x 1640 resolution, with 3.8 million pixels.
-It also has full lamination, p3, True Tone, and an anti-reflective coating.
+It also has full lamination, p3 wide color, True Tone, and an anti-reflective coating.
 The laminated display means that content appears close to the screen so it feels more natural when writing with the Pencil.

 The iPad Air now has flat edges, a design paradigm Apple introduced in the third-generation iPad Pro and also used in the iPhone 12 series.

 With the move to a nearly edgeless display, it was inevitable the iPad Air would need to move away from the old home-button Touch ID sensor.
 Perhaps to keep the bill of materials down, Apple skipped Face ID and instead opted for a Touch ID sensor in the tablet's power button.